 As I write this in summer 2017 I find myself increasingly disenchanted with progress in the fields I care most about.
 It is becoming ever harder to maintain a balanced and objective stance – and I am struggling to avoid repeating myself like a tired old broken record.

-My beloved wife died recently after a year-long battle with cancer.
+My beloved wife Kate died in July 2017 after a year-long battle with cancer and I am adding some new content dedicated to her memory.
 I have a ‘leftover life to live’.
 I might engage from time to time but you should now consider me officially retired.

 Expect fewer posts, mostly devoted to wider interests, especially Dracup Genealogy.
 I’ve been developing a family tree since 2010, confining myself exclusively to online evidence.
 Now I plan to broaden my research methods, to focus more explicitly on the lives of individuals and the social history associated with them.